Finiteness theorems for commuting and semiconjugate rational functions

-Notice that Theorem \ref{main2} implies immediately the result of Ritt about commuting rational functions in its part concerning non-special functions.
-Indeed, if $X$ commutes with $B$, then any iteration of $X^{\circ l}$ does.
-Therefore, it follows from Theorem \ref{main2} by the Dirichlet box principle that whenever $B$ is non-special there exist distinct $l_1,$ $l_2\leq \delta(d)+1$ such that for the same $j$ and some $k_1,$ $k_2$.
-Therefore, assuming that $l_2>l_1,$ we have: \be \l{yuy} X^{\circ l_2}=X^{\circ l_1}\circ B^{\circ k_2-k_1},\ee implying that since $X$ and $B$ commute.
+Notice that Theorem \ref{main2} immediately implies the Ritt theorem about commuting rational functions in its part concerning non-special functions.
+Indeed, if $X$ commutes with $B$, then any iterate $X^{\circ l}$ does.
+Thus, it follows from Theorem \ref{main2} by the Dirichlet box principle that there exist distinct $l_1,$ $l_2\leq \delta(d)+1$ such that for the same $j$ and some $k_1,$ $k_2\geq 0$.
+Assuming that $l_2>l_1,$ this yields \be \l{yuy} X^{\circ l_2}=X^{\circ l_1}\circ B^{\circ (k_2-k_1)},\ee implying that equality \eqref{ins} holds for $l=l_2-l_1$ and $k=k_2-k_1,$ since $X$ and $B$ commute.
+Moreover, $l$ satisfies the inequality $l\leq \delta(d)$.
+Thus, Theorem \ref{main2} improves the Ritt theorem, which provides neither existence of finitely many functions such that any function $X$ commuting with $B$ has form \eqref{comm+}, nor boundedness of $l$ in terms of $\deg B.$

-In more details, using our techniques, we prove the following ``effective'' version of the classical Ritt result.

-\bt \l{main3} There exists a (computable) function $\kappa$ on $\N\times \N$ such that for any commuting rational functions $B$ and $X$ of degrees $d\geq 2$ and $e\geq 2$ correspondingly, one of the following conditions holds: \begin{itemize}